Common security questions

 Q Is there a way to subscribe to PaperCut Security alerts and updates?

-Need to make sure you receive critical security notifications?
-Sign up for email alerts here.
+Yes!
+If you need to make sure you receive critical security notifications, sign up for email alerts using the Subscribe to security notifications signup form.

 Q Does PaperCut have a print security best practice checklist?